panoply/spx/docs/site/introduction.md

 # Recommendations

-In order to get the most out of this module below are a few recommendations developers should consider when leveraging it within in their projects.
-The project was developed for our use cases and while it can be appropriated into other projects there are still a couple of minor features and/or capabilities that need work, so please bare that in mind.
+In order to get the most out of this module below are a few recommendations developers should consider when leveraging it in their projects.
+The project was developed for our use cases and while it can be appropriated into other projects there are still a couple of minor features and/or capabilities that need improvements, so please bare that in mind.

 ### Script Evaluation